SirAllap/Project-2-API-HR/README.md

        - 3.- Reject/add candidates to job offers.

    - Candidate:
-       - 1.- He or she can create an account.
+       - 1.- Can create an account.
        - 2-.
-He or she update the account details.
+Can update the account details.
-       - 3.- He or she see the job offers that have been published.
+       - 3.- Can see the job offers that have been published.
-       - 4.- He or she apply to job offers.
+       - 4.- Can apply to job offers.
-       - 5.- He or she can see the offers to which you have applied.
+       - 5.- Can see the offers to which you have applied.

    - Customer
        - 1.-You can register.